cesarbcruz/iris-rest-api-poc/README.md

 Adjust the authorisation if needed - it is basic for container with default login and password for IRIR Community edition container

-and send the POST request to localhost:52773/crud/persons/
+and send the POST request to localhost:52773/poc/rps/

-This will create a record in dc.Sample.Person class of IRIS.
+This will create a record in dc.Sample.rps class of IRIS.

 # Testing PUT request